tomkoptel/notes-vault/Literature Notes/About Quick Sort.md

   return center
 }
 ```
-The mentioned approach XXX lacks in effectively handling duplicates.
-To account for the duplicates there is also exist Dutch Flag sort.
+The mentioned approach media of three lacks in effectively handling duplicates.
+To account for the duplicates there is also exist Dutch national flag partitioning.
 ## Lomuto's Partition
 ```kotlin
 fun <T: Comparable> List<T>.lomutoPartition(low: Int, high: Int) {